Excommunicated/ApiRouteDescriptor/README.md

 - Add more Describers.
 For other methods like POST, PUT, DELETE etc.
 - Create a Model Mapper that allows customization of the resources in a fluent fashion.
 - Add in other ideas like Authorization, Error handling
-- Anyhting else that comes to mind.
+- Anything else that comes to mind.